keithbuhler/keithbuhler.github.io/publications.md

-The Case for Agnosticism Regarding Causal Closure. *Religious Studies.* (revise and resubmit)
+"The Case for Agnosticism Regarding Causal Closure." *Religious Studies.* (revise and resubmit)

 > The case for contemporary physicalism relies heavily on the causal closure principle (CCP).
-Advocates of CCP tend to be confident that the principle is well-justified not only by persuasive arguments but by an impressive set of data deriving from modern physics and physiology.
+Advocates of CCP tend to argue with confidence that the principle is well-justified by persuasive arguments and a set of data deriving from modern physics and physiology.
 We here dispute this confidence.